cryptosense/pkcs11/README.md

 PKCS11 is an API used by smartcards and Hardware Security Modules to perform cryptographic operations such as signature or encryption.

+This library contains several parts:
+- `pkcs11`: type definitions corresponding to the PKCS#11 API
+- `pkcs11.cli`: a library exposing cmdliner arguments used to initiate a PKCS#11 session
-This library contains two parts: type definitions corresponding to the PKCS#11 API, and bindings using `ctypes` to emit calls to a DLL.
+- `pkcs11.driver`: bindings to emit calls to a PKCS#11 dll

-To install the driver part, install `ctypes` and `ctypes-foreign` - it will build a `pkcs11.driver` package.
+- `pkcs11.fake`: a fake pkcs11 dll that returned hardcoded values, used for testing
+- `pkcs11.rev`: reverse bindings

 The entry point of this library is [P11.load_driver].
-An example is available in `test/examples/example_sign.ml`.
+Examples are available in `test/examples/`.